arasuresearch/arasu/README.md

 Installation
 ============

-* Install <a href="http://golang.org">Golang</a> then add golang binary into system PATH and verify the sucessfull installation by
+* Install <a href="http://golang.org">Golang</a> then add golang binary into system PATH.

+export GOROOT="go-installation-directory"
+for example if you extracted downloaded go.tag.gz into "/home/user/go" then export GOROOT=/home/user/go

+export GOROOT="any-directory-where-you-want-to-keep-go-libraries"
+for example you can use
+export GOPATH=/home/user/gopath

+add both bin into system PATH by export PATH=$GOROOT/bin:$GOPATH/bin:$PATH

+verify the sucessfull installation by
 <pre>
 ~$ go version
-go version go1.3.1 linux/amd64
+go version go1.4 linux/amd64
 </pre>

-* Install <a href="http://dartlang.org">Dartlang(Dart SDK)</a> then add dart-sdk binary into system PATH and verify the sucessfull installation by
+* Install <a href="http://dartlang.org">Dartlang(Dart SDK)</a> then add dart-sdk binary into system PATH.

+add dart bin into system PATH by for example if you extracted downloaded dart.tag.gz into "/home/user/dart" then

+export PATH=/home/user/dart/dart-sdk/bin:$PATH

+verify the sucessfull installation by
 <pre>
 ~$ dart --version
-Dart VM version: 1.5.8 (Tue Jul 29 07:05:41 2014) on "linux_x64"
+Dart VM version: 1.8.3 (Mon Dec  1 08:42:49 2014) on "linux_x64"
 </pre>

 * Install <a href="http://www.mysql.com">Mysql</a> then add mysql binary into system PATH and verify the sucessfull installation by